labRadioVision/CNR-FL-Algorithms_4TRUSTroke/README.md

 ## TRUSTroke FL algorithms

-FL system designed for selected FL algorithms performance verification.
+FL system designed for selected FL algorithms performance verification and general research on FL and advanced tools.
-Designed for Horizon EU TRUSTroke project and general research on FL.
+Funded by Horizon EU project TRUSTroke in the call HORIZON-HLTH-2022-STAYHLTH-01-two-stage under GA No. 101080564.

 ### Installation